 The Lady Chapel is used regularly for services.

 The Sanctuary and Vestry

 The parclose screen (on either side of the sanctuary) is another part of the Sedding restoration.
-It shows some remarkable lettering (look for the word "Acknowledge" on the North side just inside the altar rail) and many small animals.
+It shows some remarkable lettering (look for the words of the Te Deum) and many small animals.
 The Altar rail itself repeats the names recorded on the War Memorial outside.